osher/fxmgr/README.md

   beforeAll,
   afterAll,
-  //mongo: { collection }, // - if we were doing POST/PUT requests, we'd want to see how the DB is changed
-  redis: { client },       //   but here we do want to see how the cache is affected
+  //mongo: { collection }, // - if we were doing POST/PUT requests, we'd want to see how the DB is changed redis           ,       //   but here we do want to see how the cache is affected
   fx: { persons },
 } = require('./fx')
 const { setup: runSvr, teardown: stopSvr } = require('./util')